 Interns play a valuable role in the development and implementation of initiatives vital to the mission of KBS.
 The KBS Internship Program provides part-time (20+ hrs/week) professional experiences for students in a wide range of disciplines across KBS.

 To complement the internship learning experience, interns are required to take a course at KBS (3 credits +) and participate in weekly professional development seminars during the summer.
 Please note that interns are responsible for covering their MSU tuition for the course(s) taken.
+Scholarships to assist with tuition are available.

 Check out what Lindsay Mensch (MSU, Professional Writing/English) had to say about her KBS internship experience!